You are NOT Alone.

 What HELPS different Disorders (examples)

-- A bipolar child might need a safe spot to work through a rage.
+- A bipolar child might need a safe way to expend energy or ease depression.

 - A depressed child needs social contact or other stimulus to be drawn out of their interior.